-Equipment
+Property and Equipment

 Equipment consists of computers and related equipment that are stated at cost and depreciated using the straight-line method over estimated useful life of 5 years.
+Furniture is being depreciated using the straight-line method over approximately 7 years.
+Leasehold improvements are being amortized over the shorter of the life of the lease or the asset.

-The Company follows the guidance provided by FASB ASC Topic 360-10, Property, Plant, and Equipment.
+The Company follows the guidance provided by the Financial Accounting Standards Board ("FASB") ASC Topic 360-10, Property, Plant, and Equipment.
 Long-lived assets are reviewed for impairment whenever events or changes in circumstances indicate that the carrying amount of an asset may not be recoverable.
 Recoverability of assets to be held and used is measured by a comparison of the carrying amount of an asset to undiscounted future net cash flows expected to be generated.
 Impairment charges are recognized at the amount by which the carrying amount of an asset exceeds the fair value of the asset.
 Assets to be disposed of are reported at the lower of the carrying amount or the fair value less costs to sell.